realA10001986/VSR/README.md

 Note that either a firmware or audio data can be uploaded at once, not both at the same time.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select an mp3 file in the bottom file selector and click upload.
-(Requires firmware 1.15 or later.)
+(Requires firmware 1.15 or later.
+Maximum 16 files at a time.)

+---

+### WiFi Configuration

+Through this page you can either connect your VSR to your local WiFi network, or configure AP mode.

+#### <ins>Connecting to an existing WiFi network</ins>

+In order to connect your VSR to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __passwort__ (WPAx).

+>By default, the VSR requests an IP address via DHCP.
+However, you can also configure a static IP for the VSRC by entering the IP, netmask, gateway and DNS server.
+All four fields must be filled for a valid static IP configuration.
+If you want to stick to DHCP, leave those four fields empty.
+If you connect your VSR to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

-##### &#9654; Erase WiFi Config
+##### &#9654; Forget Saved WiFi Network

-Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
+Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### &#9654; Hostname

+The device's hostname in the WiFi network.
+Defaults to 'vsr'.
+This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
+The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://vsr.local).

+If you have more than one VSR in your local network, please give them unique hostnames.

+_This setting applies to both AP-mode and when your FC is connected to a WiFi network._

+##### &#9654; WiFi connection attempts

+Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+##### &#9654; WiFi connection timeout

+Number of seconds before a timeout occurs when connecting to a WiFi network.
+When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+#### <ins>Settings for AP-mode</ins>

+##### &#9654; Network name(SSID) appendix

+By default, when your VSR creates a WiFi network of its own ("AP-mode"), this network is named "VSR-AP".
+In case you have multiple VSRs in your vicinity, you can have a string appended to create a unique network name.
+If you, for instance, enter "-ABC" here, the WiFi network name will be "VSR-AP-ABC".
+Characters A-Z, a-z, 0-9 and - are allowed.

+##### &#9654; Password

+By default, and if this field is empty, the VSR's own WiFi network ("VSR-AP") will be unprotected.
+If you want to protect your VSR access point, enter your password here.
+It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

+If you forget this password and are thereby locked out of your VSR, select _Admin_ [button mode](#button-modes), and _hold_ "4C"; "RST" will be displayed, and your WiFi password is deleted.
+Then power-down and power-up your VSR and the access point will start unprotected.

+##### &#9654; WiFi channel

+Here you can select one out of 13 channels, or have the TCD choose a random channel for you.
+The default channel is 1.

 ---

-### Setup page
+### Settings

 #### <ins>Basic settings</ins>